dopherdo/mindful-gambling/README.md

 🃏 **Table style games** - Play your favorite casino games from the comfort of your home!
 💰 **Conscious Cash System** – Earn and wager in-game currency responsibly
 📺 **Watch & Earn** – Replenish balance by watching a mindful video

+## 🛠️ Future Features
+- +$XX and -$XX animations on balance when placing bets and finishing games
+- Add casino table mat textures to the blackjack game